PopnPrimp/popgym/zines.md

 layout: page
 ---

-Check out some of the things we published!
+Check out some of the things we published (Right click and choose "Save Link As" to download)!

 ![Pop Gym Zine 1](/assets/zine.png)